christophertacon/Blog/tools-pelican/content/pelican-basics/pelican-basics.md

 * Python 2.x (Pelican works best with Python 2.x)
 * Mercurial (The blog post repository uses Mercurial)

-Pelican understands a number of text dialects incl. reStructured Text, Markdown, and AsciiDoc.
 If you want to use Markdown, you also need to install a python library for it.
+It might be useful to also install a text editor that supports syntax highlighting for Markdown and/or reStructuredText.

 ## Obtain virtual machine